actions/add-to-project/README.md

 ## Development

 To get started contributing to this project, clone it and install dependencies.
+If you have made any changes that you want to contribute back to the project fork this repository and create a PR on that fork.
 Note that this action runs in Node.js 16.x, so we recommend using that version of Node (see "engines" in this action's package.json for details).